Lumi-supercomputer/lumi-userguide/docs/storage/lumio/advanced.md

 so if you wish to use LUMI-O with other software, you usually have to find some configuration option or environment variable to set a non-default host name.
 The correct hostname to use for LUMI-O is `https://lumidata.eu`

-LUMI-O is an S3 compatible storage solutions.
+LUMI-O is an S3 compatible storage solution.
 However, this does not mean that the system is the same as the "Amazon S3 Cloud Storage".
-The interface for reading and writing data is exactly the same, but AWS has a bunch of additional features like: self-service provisioning of IAM users, Life cycle configuration and write once, read many functionality, which are not really part of "just" s3 storage.
+The interface for reading and writing data is exactly the same, but AWS has a bunch of additional features, like _self-service provisioning of IAM users_, _life cycle configuration_ and _write once, read many functionality_, which are not really part of "just" s3 storage.

 It's worth keeping the above in mind, as many people use S3 and Amazon S3 interchangeably when writing guides or instructions.